asyncapi/website/pages/blog/the-new-era-approaches.md

         kafka:
           clientId: public
 ```
+As of the pre-release `v3.0.0-next-major-spec.12`, this is a valid AsyncAPI document.
+You can always find the most recent pre-release version here: https://www.asyncapi.com/docs/reference

+All the changes in 3.0 up until now are the following:

+- Request/reply pattern
+- Introduce the new Channel Object, detached from operations
+- Introduce the new Operation object, detached from channels
+- Channels are no longer identified with address/topic/path.
+- Optional channels
+- Schemas and schema formats are now naturally bound
+- Cleaned up the root object
+- Added additional meta fields for Server Object, Channel Object, Operation Object, and Operation Trait Object,
+- External Documentation Object and Tag Object can now be reused and referenced.
+- Unified referencing behavior

-In due time we will give you a complete rundown about all the changes in 3.0, as well as extended documentation that explains the features more in depth.
-This of course also includes migration guide.
+In due time we will give you a complete rundown about all the changes in 3.0, as well as extended documentation that explains the features in more in-depth, including a migration guide and release blog post.

-## Remaining effort
+## The Remaining Effort

-The specification work is nearly done, very few tasks remaining there.
+The specification work is nearly done, only one change is still being discussed which is changing traits behavior to an inheritance that can be overwritten.

-However, at AsyncAPI, a specification is nothing if there are no tools available to work with it.
-Thats why the remaining effort are mainly resolving around documentation and tooling.
+However, at AsyncAPI, a specification is nothing without documentation and tools, which is why the majority of the remaining effort resolves just that.

 For documentation, you have probably noticed that since the first release of 2.0, we now have concepts, tutorials, and guides, and almost all is going to change for 3.0 in some way or another.
+Some more

 When it comes to tooling, it's impossible to give you a clear overview of what exactly will support 3.0 right out the gate, because there are many different code owners and contributors that each has specific priorities.
-So if you want to see a tool support 3.0, please do head over to the issue and voice the need, add a :thumbsup: or write a comment, maybe even contribute the needed changes!
+So if you want a tool to support 3.0 right out the gate, please do head over to the issue and voice the need, add a :thumbsup:, write a comment, or maybe even contribute the needed changes!

 - [AsyncAPI CLI](https://github.com/asyncapi/cli/issues/629)
 - [AsyncAPI bundler](https://github.com/asyncapi/bundler/issues/133)